rmt-07-glasgow-fox/e-commerce-customer/README.md

  - Alert, loading and stuff

 ## API
-You can see the detail in [API Documentation - Kanboard Server](https://github.com/Ralfarios/ecommerce-server/blob/main/api_doc.md).
+You can see the detail in [API Documentation - Funorama Server](https://github.com/Ralfarios/ecommerce-server/blob/main/api_doc.md).

 ## Demo
 [Funorama Games E-Commerce by Ralfarios](https://lefunorama.web.app/) (deployed at Firebase).